salaboy/platforms-on-k8s/chapter-6/README.md

 Now your application is available at [http://localhost:8080](http://localhost:8080)

-You can exit the vcluster context by typing `exit` in the terminal.
+You can exit the `vcluster` context by typing `exit` in the terminal.

 ## Simplifying our platform surface

-We can go one step further to simplify the interaction with the platform APIs, avoiding teams to connect to the Platform Cluster and remove the need for having access to the Kubernetes APIs.
+We can go one step further to simplify the interaction with the platform APIs, preventing teams from connecting to the Platform Cluster and removing the need for having access to the Kubernetes APIs.

-In this short section we deploy an Admin User Interface that allow teams to request new environments using a website, or a set of simplified REST APIs.
+In this short section, we deploy an Admin User Interface that allows teams to request new environments using a website, or a set of simplified REST APIs.

-Before installing the Admin User Interface you need to make sure that you are not inside a `vcluster` session.
-(You can exit the vcluster context by typing `exit` in the terminal).
-Check that you have the `crossplane-system` namespaces in the current cluster were you are connected.
+Before installing the Admin User Interface, you need to make sure that you are not inside a `vcluster` session.
+(You can exit the `vcluster` context by typing `exit` in the terminal).
+Check that you have the `crossplane-system` namespaces in the current cluster where you are connected.

 You can install this Admin User Interface using Helm: